| References for material covered in lectures and needed to complete the assignments. |

 The System/360 was perhaps the first ISA developed with the goal of supporting a range of implementations and the source of the term instruction set architecture.
 (See the footnote in this historic paper.)
 The descendants of System/360 are: System/370, System/370-XA, ESA/390, to z/Architecture.

 Developed by Intel, used in many personal computers.
-Popularly called 80x86.
+Popularly called 80x86 and x86_64.
 No one actually likes this ISA, but its choice by IBM for the more-popular-than-they-every-dreamed PC and Intel's skillful implementations will keep assembly-language programmers in pain for decades.

 Developed by Intel as a replacement for IA-32.
 It is a completely new ISA, not a 64-bit extension of IA-32.
 It incorporates many features to overcome limits of fin-de-siecle RISC ISAs.
 The boldness and size of the ISA and the disappointing performance of an early implementation, the Itanium (same name as ISA), inspired the nickname Itanic.
 But things may change.